PeterWrighten/Algorithms/MyAlgorithms/README.md

 **DFA**

+Mealy State Machine.
+(Transition based on current state and input)

 - Finite number of states (including start and halt).
 - Exactly one transition for each char in alphabet.
 - Accept if sequence of transitions leads to halt state.